TimCoates/TimCoates.github.io/pages/explore/get_an_appointment.md

 ---
-title: Book an appointment
+title: Get a specific Appointment
 keywords: getcarerecord, structured, rest, resource
 sidebar: foundations_sidebar
-permalink: book_an_appointment.html
+permalink: get_an_appointment.html
-summary: "Details the Book an Appointment interaction"
+summary: "Details the Get a specific appointment"
 ---

 {% include important.html content="Site under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Use case ##

-A consuming system wishes to book an Appointment for a Patient into <a href="search_free_slots.html">a previously retrieved</a> Slot.
+A system requests a specific appointment from either the registry or a Provider system.
+**NB The registry has not yet been delivered.**

 ## Security ##